Skip to content

 Why I'm doing this at all

-The blunt answer is that I would rather have ten operators paying £112 forever than zero operators paying £149 forever.
+The blunt answer is that I would rather have ten operators paying the founder rate forever than zero operators paying retail forever.
 Squeegify is a new product.
-The pricing page has not been tested.
+The pricing page has not been tested at scale.
 The signup flow has not been stress-tested.
 The widget install on a real third-party site has not been done end-to-end by anyone except me.
-None of that is going to improve with no customers.
+None of that improves with no customers.

 The founders fix all of that.
 They give the product a real workout.
 They give me real feedback.
 They are the operators I owe a beer to in three years when I tell the launch story at a conference.